Virginia Gildersleeve: Biography

-Virginia Gildersleeve was born in New York City.
+Virginia Gildersleeve was born in New York City into a prominent New York family.
+Her father, Henry Alger Gildersleeve, was a jurist who served on the state Supreme court.
 She attended the Brearley School and following her graduation in 1895, went on to attend Barnard College, a member of the Seven Sisters affiliated with Columbia University.
-She completed her studies in 1899 and received a fellowship to undertake research for her master of arts degree in medieval history at Columbia University.
+She completed her studies in 1899 and received a fellowship to undertake research for her Master of Arts degree in medieval history at Columbia University.
 She taught English part-time at Barnard for several years.
 She declined a full-time position and took a leave of absence to undertake her Ph.D. in English and comparative literature at Columbia for three years.
 When she completed her studies in 1908, she was appointed a lecturer in English in 1908 by Barnard and Columbia; by 1910, she had become an assistant professor and, in 1911, she was made dean of Barnard College.

 In 1918 Gildersleeve, Caroline Spurgeon, and Rose Sidgwick met while the two English women were on an academic exchange to the United States.
 They discussed founding an international association of university women, and in 1919, founded the International Federation of University Women.
 Gildersleeve and Spurgeon developed a close friendship and annually, shared a rental summer home.

 Following World War I, Gildersleeve became interested in international politics.
 She campaigned for Al Smith and Franklin D. Roosevelt.
 During World War II she chaired the advisory council of the navy unit for women, the WAVES, and following the war, she was appointed to the United Nations Charter Committee.
 She was involved in the reconstruction of higher education in Japan.
 For this work she received France's Legion of Honor.